sourceduty/Automated_3D_Modelling/README.md

 #
 > Alex: *"Someone conveyed the idea of a programmable plan for automating 3D model edits to me over a year ago.
 I think that automating 3D model generation and design could work but it's also very complicated."*

+> *"3D modelling and 3D printing is very time consuming and frustrating to me."*
 #

 ### Related Links